Trauma-Informed Care at Orchard Place

 - Respect: Engaging in choice and collaboration.
 Acknowledging that having choices and being included is empowering and builds a sense of control.

 - Teach & Reinforce: Encouraging skill building and competence.
 Acknowledging that everyone has the skills they use to keep themselves feeling safe, which can be viewed as positive instead of negative.

 The model of treatment for trauma at Orchard Place takes place in three phases:

 - Reconnection and reintegration

 Safety and Stabilization

-In phase one, traumatized youths and young adults are given attention to their basic needs including connection to resources, self-care, and identification of support system.
+In phase one, traumatized youths and young adults are given attention to their basic needs, including connection to resources, self-care, and identification of support systems.
 Orchard Place focuses on the regulation of emotion and helps trauma survivors develop the capacity to self-soothe.
 Phase one also includes education on trauma and the treatment process.

 Processing of Traumatic Material